-- 1. Pay authorized charges at the institution; - 2.
-With the student's permission, reduce the student's Title IV loan debt (not limited to the student's loan debt for the period of enrollment); - 3.
+- 1. With the student's (or parents, if a Federal PLUS loan) permission, reduce the student's Title IV loan debt (not limited to the student's loan debt for the period of enrollment) - 2.
 Return to the student.

 Timeframe within which Institution is to Return Unearned Title IV Funds